Bethel University (Tennessee): Founding in McLemoresville

 Bethel Seminary was founded in 1842 in McLemoresville, Tennessee, and renamed to Bethel College in 1847.
 The seminary was overseen by the West Tennessee Synod of the Cumberland Presbyterian Church, who also oversaw 82 other schools at varying points in its own history.
 In 1851, the West Tennessee Synod founded a Theology Department at the school.
 This was prompted by other schools attempting to start theology departments in order to acquire more support from church leadership.

 The school closed in 1861 due to the start of the American Civil War.
-The building were used as barracks by both the American and Confederate armies during the conflict.
+The buildings were used as barracks by both the American and Confederate armies during the conflict.
 An interesting anecdote involved a large refracting telescope that was captured by the U.S. troops who thought it the barrel of a brass cannon.
 The telescope was later returned to the college by the troops and is still reportedly in the care of the college.
 The school reopened in 1869.